nginx-architects/napCluster/README.md

 We choose the policy (and rate limit) to use based on the "user agent" of the client.
 Clients using Chrome are assigned the "strict" policy, Safari clients get the "medium" policy, and everyone else ends up with "default."

 We can override the security policy chosen by using an IP address lookup table stored as an NGINX Plus key-value store.
 The key is the IP address or CIDR of the client.
 The value is the security policy to use regardless of user agent.

+For the medium policy, we also maintain a counter for each combination of a particular client IP address, HTTP method, and URI.
+A quota is enforced to only allow 5 requests in a 5 minute window.

 Normally, NGINX nodes run standalone from each other.
 An single NGINX configuration can be cloned multiple times for horizontal scalability without conflicting with one another.